The future arrives in Japan before the rest of the world, making this one of the most exciting, cutting edge destinations there is.

 However, the past has not let go of these islands either, and the country seems to permanently seesaw between the hyper-modern and the deeply traditional.
 It makes for a thrilling experience, as you rollercoaster from the frenetic cities - where trends in fashion and technology move at warp speed and your eyes will ache from overstimulation - to the tranquil, dreamlike rural Japan, characterised by exquisite natural landmarks such as mountains, lakes and waterfalls.
 Our local experts can advise you on the best that Japan has to offer and bring your travel plans to life - all you have to do is ask!

-Top three things to do in Japan
+Best things to do in Japan

 There are many wonderful experiences to be had in this ancient country.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Japan.
+For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top things to do in Japan.